SammyEnigma/winfoom/README.md

 > 👉 Note: If you modify the apiPort then you need to set the variable FOOM_LOCATION.
 > (For example FOOM_LOCATION=localhost:[your new port])

+> 👉 WARNING: All the provided passwords are stored encoded BASE64 without any encryption.
+> Make sure you protect the access to the config directory!

 ### System settings
 The system settings configuration file is `<WINFOOM_CONFIG>/.winfoom/system.properties`.